 [Read: What to look for in a relationship?
 23 traits of a happy romance]

-How many of these signs and qualities of a healthy relationship do you see in your own life?
+How many of these signs and qualities of a happy, healthy relationship do you see in your own life?
 Remember, when you’re happy, everyone around you is happy.
 Start small, one day at a time, and you’ll get to experience the best kind of love soon, if not already!

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.